yakconsulting/spidersoftdev.github.io/content/posts/2013-09-28-why-aws-is-better-than-rackspace.md

   - rackspace

 ---
-I&#8217;m huge fan fan ow <a href="http://aws.amazon.com" target="_blank">AWS</a> services.
+I&#8217;m huge fan fan ow [AWS](http://aws.amazon.com) services.
 It just works &#8211; don&#8217;t need any kind of support, prices are really good.
 No issues whatsoever.
 But &#8211; of course my nature ask me to check out other options.
-For example <a href="http://www.rackspace.com.au/" target="_blank">Rackspace</a>.
+For example [Rackspace](http://www.rackspace.com.au/).
 So I registered account, filled out my business and credit details.
 Just to give a small background &#8211; got registered business since 2011 in Australia.
 I filled out my CC details, phone number and so on.
 Pretty standard process.
 I logged in, and start playing with their interface (pretty slow, but I shouldn&#8217;t complain yet).
 The best is about to come&#8230;

 <!--more-->